Pierre-VF/OpenClimateResources/README.md

 This repository is aimed at sharing links to climate-related resources.
 Contributions are welcome, so if you see anything missing, please free free to open a pull request (with a guide [here](https://github.com/firstcontributions/first-contributions/blob/main/README.md) if you've never done that before).

-Note: this page is meant to be an open list of resources, it does not imply that any of the target links is endorsed.
+Note: this page is meant to be an open list of resources including commercial services, it does not imply that any of the target links is endorsed and browsing the targetted links is made at your own risk.

 #### Content